ART OF KEEPING SANE MIND

-I have travelled a lot and have therefore visited many such places.
-Each and every time I’ve ended up feeling enriched with new experiences and my newly acquired knowledge.
-So many times I have come across things that were either completely unknown to me or perhaps I may have had some very vague idea, without real understanding.
+I’ve travelled a lot and have visited many such places.
+Each and every time, I’ve ended up feeling enriched with new experiences and my newly acquired knowledge.
+So many times I’ve come across things that were either completely unknown to me or perhaps I may have had some very vague idea, but without real understanding.

-Starting with Colombia I would highlight:
+Starting with Colombia, I would highlight:

 From my stay in Ecuador, I would highlight: